kubemod/kubemod/README.md

 With the help of KubeMod ModRules one can alleviate such issues by intercepting the creation of resources and modifying them to perform the necessary modifications.

 That said, here are a number typical use cases for using ModRules.

 Some of them go beyond the original use case of fixing misbehaving operators.

 ### Sidecar injection

-With the help of ModRules, one can dynamically inject arbitrary sidecar containers into Deployments and StatefulSet objects.
+With the help of ModRules, one can dynamically inject arbitrary sidecar containers into Deployments and StatefulSet resources.
-The `patch` part of the ModRule is a [Golang template](https://golang.org/pkg/text/template/) which takes the target object as an intrinsic context allowing for powerful declarative rules such as the following one which injects a [Jaeger Agent](https://www.jaegertracing.io/docs/1.19/architecture/#agent) sidecar into any Deployment tagged with annotation `my-inject-annotation` set to `"true"`:
+The `patch` part of the ModRule is a [Golang template](https://golang.org/pkg/text/template/) which takes the target resource object as an intrinsic context allowing for powerful declarative rules such as the following one which injects a [Jaeger Agent](https://www.jaegertracing.io/docs/1.19/architecture/#agent) sidecar into any Deployment tagged with annotation `my-inject-annotation` set to `"true"`:

 ```yaml
 apiVersion: api.kubemod.io/v1beta1